tim50687/ShapeAlbum/README.md

 to implement user interfaces, data, and controlling logic.
 It emphasizes a separation between the software's business logic and display.

-For part 1 of the shape album, I will implement the model part, which focuses on implementing the functionality for the shape album.
+For part 1 of the shape model, I will implement the model part, which focuses on implementing the functionality for the shape model.
 The model holds all the data, state, and application logic.

 ## Design Pattern